FinweLtd/orion360-sdk-pro-hello-ios/README.md

 ## Edit the Podfile

-Edit the Podfile content as follows to Install Orion360 SDK Pro for iOS:
+Edit the Podfile content as follows to Install Orion360 SDK Pro for iOS.

     source 'https://github.com/FinweLtd/orion360-sdk-pro-ios-specs.git'
     target 'OrionPro_VideoPlayer' do